Quotes for Professional Translation Services, What’s Your Secret ?

 Translators at the top of their game approach quoting differently.
 They use a range of techniques to make sure their quote is unbeatable.
-As Gwen wrote in her blog 9 secrets about quotes for translation services, professional translators don’t work with cheap agencies.
+As Gwen wrote in her blog “9 Secrets Most Customers Don’t Know About Quotes for Translation Services”, professional translators don’t work with cheap agencies.
 What’s more, the best translators normally work with a variety of clients.

 They have different ways of pricing their services, depending on the project and client.
 Although translation is often quoted per word, there are many other ways to think about pricing.
 Sometimes the rate is per hour or per day.
 Sometimes it’s a final project price.

 Does networking make the difference?